k1srinivasulu/bi-payment-reports/README.md

 # bi-payment-reports
-We will talk about Simple payment solution, thank you.
+We will talk about Simple payment solution in SQL, thank you.